• Skip to primary navigation

 collage of four pictures of making rice pudding in a saucepan.

-• Let the pudding only simmer; if it cooks too vigorously, the liquid will cook off before the pudding is ready.
+Let the pudding simmer only; if it cooks too vigorously, the liquid will evaporate before it is ready.

-• The grains will also absorb more of the cooking liquid during the 10 minutes rest time, and the dish will become even softer and creamier.
+During the 10 minutes of rest time, the grains will also absorb more of the cooking liquid, making the dish even softer and creamier.

 What to serve with rice pudding?